crayola-eater/typescript-game/README.md

-# Small unfinished game (working on it).

-- An exercise in learning TypeScript.
+# A basic shooting game where you play against other players.

+This was an exercise in:

+- Learning and practicing TypeScript
-- Creating a workflow (using webpack and TS loader), where the TypeScript files are compiled and then bundled into a single, minified JavaScript file.
+- Learning to create a workflow (using webpack and TS loader) where the TypeScript files are compiled and then bundled into a single, minified JavaScript file
+- Drawing to a canvas via the `requestAnimationFrame` browser API
+- Designing a game without a game/physics library (for the purposes of learning and practice)
+- Implementing things like collision detection from scratch